dasafo/AI-Client-Agent-MCP/README.md

-├── .dockerignore       # Files ignored by Docker during build ├── Dockerfile          # Instructions to build the application's Docker image ├── docker-compose.yml  # Docker services orchestration (app, db, pgadmin) ├── backend/
+├── .dockerignore       # Files ignored by Docker during build ├── Dockerfile          # Instructions to build the application's Docker image ├── docker-compose.yml  # Docker services orchestration (app, db, pgadmin) ├── .cursor/            # Optional directory for Cursor IDE integration as an MCP │   └── ...             # This can be used to create AI-assisted prompts, workflows, and tools ├── backend/
 │   ├── __init__.py
 │   ├── server.py         # Entrypoint: FastAPI server and MCP runner